-The Master’s Degree Program in Biotechnology is designed for 36 credit hours, which can be obtained in 3 semesters of study.
+The MS in Biotechnology is designed for thirty-six credit hours, which can be obtained in 3 semesters of study in one year.
 The major will be available for full-time and part-time enrollment.
 Twenty-four credits of core courses will provide the foundation and basics and include an internship.
 Twelve credits of electives allow the curriculum to be tailored to the individual student’s background, interests and career goals.

 The core courses include introductory courses in biochemistry, molecular and cellular biology, introduction to biotechnology, biotechnology and bioethics, translational biotechnology and a seminar on current topics in biotechnology.
 Most of these courses are part of the current graduate curricula in the involved colleges.
 Student will choose from available graduate electives that are contributed by five participating colleges.
 The electives are organized in four different categories i.e. science, engineering, public health and business/law and the students will be free to select according to their interests and career plans.

 - Vaccines and Applied Immunology

 - Medical Parasitology and Mycology

 - Foundations in Med Microbiology & Immunology